kuzzleio/kuzzle-build/README.md

 $ CONNECT_TO_KUZZLE_MAX_RETRY=180 ./setup.sh
 ```

-This will gige Kuzzle a total delay of 180 seconds to start.
+This will give Kuzzle a total delay of 180 seconds to start.